 It’s a common misconception to suggest that an individual who is declined for a payday loan is in worse debt than those who are accepted.
-Figures suggest that declined applicants are usually in an increasing spiral of debt when applying for a loan, but this figure did not accelerate further after their application was declined.
-In many cases, debt levels of declined applicants stayed the same or even slowed after being declined.
+On the contrary, figures suggest that declined applicants are usually in an increasing spiral of debt when applying for a loan.
+Still, this figure did not accelerate further after their application was declined.
+On the contrary, in many cases, the debt levels of declined applicants stayed the same or even slowed after being declined.

 Ultimately, this begs the question: was being declined for a payday loan beneficial for the applicant?
 The applicants themselves seem to think so.
 According to research undertaken by the FCA, over 60% of applicants agreed that being turned down for a payday loan was “in their best interests”.

 The reasons for this remain unclear, however.
 In some instances, it could be because applicants were forced to look elsewhere and found cheaper forms of credit.
-In other instances, applicants may have been forced to take control of their finances, or perhaps realised they would not have been able to afford the repayment terms of the loan in the first instance.
+In other instances, applicants may have been forced to take control of their finances or perhaps realised they would not have been able to afford the loan’s repayment terms in the first instance.

 Has the Interest Cap Affected Payday Loan Applications?

-However, an increase in potential borrowers being turned away is not necessarily having a negative impact on those deemed as high-risk.
-In many cases, being declined can have a positive impact on high-risk, poor-credit borrowers, as it causes them to reassess their current financial situation.
+However, an increase in potential borrowers being turned away does not necessarily have a negative impact on those deemed high-risk.
+On the contrary, in many cases, being declined can positively impact high-risk, poor-credit borrowers, as it causes them to reassess their current financial situation.